 I am under 25 why am I not screened?

-International best practice recommends that a population based cervical screening programme should target women aged from 25.
+International best practice recommends that a population based cervical screening programme should target women from 25 years of age.
 Based on evidence to date, there is no additional public health benefit in starting screening below the age of 25.

 In women under the age of 25, minor changes in the cells of the cervix are common but invasive cancer is extremely rare.
 Population based screening in women under the age of 25 may lead to many women receiving unnecessary treatment for not normal cells that would never have developed into cancer

-I am over 60; can I have a smear test?
+I am over 60; can I have a screening test?

 Women who have had a hysterectomy